awsdocs/aws-doc-sdk-examples/cpp/example_code/lambda/cpp_lambda/README.md

 make
 make aws-lambda-package-cpp_lambda_calculator
 ```
-These build steps have generated two zip files which will be used by sample
+These build steps have generated two zip files which will be used by the sample
 code in [Get started with functions](../get_started_with_functions_scenario.cpp).

 Copy the file `cpp_lambda/increment/build/cpp_lambda_calculator.zip` to the